WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Ngircd/README.md

 # Ngircd

-A Free, Portable And Lightweight Internet Relay Chat Server For Small Or Private Networks, Developed Under The Gnu General Public License (gpl).
-It Is Easy To Configure, Can Cope With Dynamic Ip Addresses, And Supports Ipv6, Ssl-protected Connections As Well As Pam For Authentication.
-It Is Written From Scratch And Not Based On The Original Ircd.
+A free, portable and lightweight Internet Relay Chat server for small or private networks, developed under the GNU General Public License (GPL).
+It is easy to configure, can cope with dynamic IP addresses, and supports IPv6, SSL-protected connections as well as PAM for authentication.
+It is written from scratch and not based on the original IRCd.

 ---